Azure Negotiation Tactics: Commitment Levels & Pricing Discounts

 Key points include:

 - Commitment vs. Pay-As-You-Go: With pay-as-you-go, you pay standard list rates for each Azure service as you use them, with no upfront commitment or discount.
 With a commitment, you promise to spend a baseline amount (e.g., $X per year on Azure), and in return, Microsoft applies a percentage discount on usage charges up to that amount.
-Any usage beyond the commitment is usually billed at the same discounted rate or at a negotiated overage rate.
+Any usage beyond the commitment is usually billed at the same discounted rate or a negotiated overage rate.

 The table below compares the trade-offs between committing to Azure spend vs. pure pay-as-you-go: